mlyu2000/secure_loan_verification_demo/README.md

 ---

 ## Verification

-The demo is validated by a real run, not by reading the code:

 - **Live**: a real run through the openclaw agent → governed MCP → approval gate → approver decision → published memo → client email, with every step in the audit trail.